HGStyle/VerifKey/README.md

 # VerifKey - Module for verifing license keys in Python
-Please leave credits if you use this module or you repost it / you update it !
+Please leave credits you repost it / you update it !
 Thanks !

 WARNING : Don't try to install the module using pip, it's NOT working !
 The setuptools file I made does not works !
 Just copy / download the VerifKey.py on your programm folder. <a href="https://github.com/HGStyle/VerifKey/issues/1#issuecomment-1216361432">See issue #1</a> to know how to install this module.
 (See NOTE to download)